Shivam-9992/Shivam-9992/README.md

   - MERN Stack
   - Next.js
 - 📬 Email: rajputshivam9992@gmail.com
-- 🏆 2025 Goal: Join a top-tier tech company & grow full-stack dev
+- 🏆 2026 Goal: Join a top-tier tech company.
 - 🤖 Fun Fact: I build bots that chat with each other!

 ---